KevinJM17/Text_Extractor/README.md

     ```
 3. Visit [http://localhost:5000](http://localhost:5000) in your web browser

+## Accessing the website
+    The project is deployed on GCP and can be accessed by using the link in your web browser: http://35.246.80.223:5000/

 ## Usage
 1. Register with a new user
 2. Log in with the registered user